KhatoonBadrea/Team-Project-Management-System/README.md

 This project is a Team-Project-Management-System built with Laravel 10 that provides a RESTful APIf for managing Tasks ,We allow addicts to do crud operations on projects and also on the pivot table
-We allow the manager to perform crud operations only within the project in which he is a manager The user who has been assigned a task can modify the status of this task The cover-up could add a note on Tusk in the project he's just working on I made middelware so that the last activity of the laser that logs out is set And I created an event & listener to switch to due date
+We allow the manager to perform crud operations only within the project in which he is a manager The user who has been assigned a task can modify the status of this task The tester could add a note on Task in the project he's just working on I made middelware so that the last activity of the laser that logs out is set And I created an event & listener to switch to due date